mesosphere/dcos-docs-site/pages/1.11/networking/SDN/index.md

 DC/OS itself comes with a native virtual networking solution called DC/OS Overlay which supports both the CNI and CNM standards.

 # IPv6 support for Docker Containers
-Docker already supports IPv6 through CNM.
-In DC/OS 1.11 we have therefore enabled IPv6 support for Docker containers.
-DC/OS overlay, the pre-packaged SDN solution for DC/OS, has built in support for creating IPv6 networks docker containers.
+In DC/OS 1.11 we have enabled IPv6 support for Docker containers.
+DC/OS overlay, the pre-packaged SDN solution for DC/OS, has built in support for creating IPv6 networks for docker containers.
+*NOTE: IPv6 support is currently available only for Docker containers and not for UCR containers.*